jamestiotio/qpl/README.md

 See [Contributing document](CONTRIBUTING.md) for details about contribution process.

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](CODE_OF_CONDUCT.md) code of conduct.

 ## How to Report Issues

 See [Issue Reporting](https://intel.github.io/qpl/documentation/contributing_docs/issue_reporting.html) chapter for details about issue reporting process.